-(vii) On completion of the entire Rationalization exercise, if any working SGT are found surplus in the district, such teacher shall be allotted in the descending order to <80 enrolment primary schools.
+(vii) On completion of the entire Rationalization exercise, if any working SGT is found surplus in the district, such teacher shall be allotted in the descending order to <80 enrolment primary schools.
 In case of surplus SGT vacant post, such posts shall be kept in the District Educational Officer pool for further utilization based on need.

 (viii) The LFL HM posts shall be provided to the Primary Schools having student enrolment of 131 and above.
 Where L.F.L.
-H.Ms are working in the schools having 130 and below student strength and are not covered under compulsory transfer, such LFL post may be adjusted against the justified SGT post in that school.
+H.Ms are working in the schools having 130 and below student strength and are not covered under compulsory transfer, such an LFL post may be adjusted against the justified SGT post in that school.

 (x) All efforts should be taken to minimize single teacher schools in the district.